LeMathochist/tutorial-plugin-testing/README.md

 ## Adjusting the Plugin: Editing the PS Document

-We remove the `sp-body` tags and rename the button to `Rename Layers`
+1. We remove the `sp-body` tags and rename the button to `Rename Layers`

+2. Now we update `index.js` to add the function, `renmeLayerNames`, allowing write access to the document, by calling the Photoshop Core Module function `executeAsModal` to allow the function to be called outside of a Modal context.
+This could be important to know as there will likely be MANY such cases where the functions called must be called within a Modal in order to edit by JS Script.